All Episodes

 The new world order is emerging, and with it the foundations of a new and progressive era of international cooperation.

-We have resolved that from today we will together manage the process of globalization to secure responsibility from all and fairness to all.
+We have resolved that from today, we will together manage the process of globalization to secure responsibility from all and fairness to all.

-So there you have it.
+Well, so there you have it.

-Gordon Brown believes there's a new world order built on fairness that the G twenty uh when you by the way, when you hear the word fairness in the concept of economics, you have to understand that this is central planners deciding what's fair.
+By the way, when you hear the word fairness in the concept of economics, you have to understand that this is central planners deciding what's fair.

 And Neil Cavuto tried for eight minutes to get this guy to give him some numbers, and the guy wouldn't give him any numbers.

-Well, the treasury is gonna decide that.
+Well, the Treasury is going to decide that.

-Cavuto said, I don't care what the treasury is gonna do, you guys write the laws.
+Cavuto said, I don't care what the treasury is going to do.

-Will you tell me what the is a million too much?
+Will you tell me what the, is a million too much?

 What's excessive?